Sagarika-02/Calculator/README.md

 ## Features

-- **Basic Arithmetic Operations**: Supports addition, subtraction, multiplication, and division.
+- **Basic Arithmetic Operations**: Supports addition, subtraction, multiplication, modulo operation and division.
 - **Keyboard Support**: Allows users to input numbers and operators using both keyboard and mouse.
 - **Responsive Design**: Ensures usability across various devices and screen sizes.
 - **Clear Function**: Clears the input and resets the calculator to start a new calculation.